 What is business planning?

-Planning is the making of a road map to your unique destination.
+Planning is making a road map to your desired destination.
 It’s mapping the path to reach your goal(s).
 The business planning you need is unique to you, so get some help with your plans.

 Be Deliberate.
 As Zig Ziglar put it: Be a Meaningful Specific, not a Wandering Generality.

 - Ask people that know the path.
 Ask many people so you get input from several sources, because the best ideas are mutations from multiple sources.